rkotze/rkotze.github.io/_posts/2015-09-13-building-london-traveller-app.md

 ## Development on a device

 The more painful part is setting up your environment to build and test an app on a Android device especially using Windows.
-To help users [get started with Ionic for Android][7] I did a presentation to help reduce the pain of setup.
+To help users [get started with Ionic for Android][7]{:target="\_blank" rel="noopener"} I did a presentation to help reduce the pain of setup.
 In Google Chrome it's possible to remote debug an app on a device using chrome://inspect/#devices.
 Then as I mentioned before a little more fiddling to get your app published.

 ## It's hybrid